-I've considered this point carefully and I'm satisfied that it wouldn't be fair or reasonable to say Mr C's actions mean he should bear the loss arising as a result of Options' failings.
+I've considered this point carefully and I'm satisfied that it wouldn't be fair or reasonable to say Mr L's actions mean he should bear the loss arising as a result of Options' failings.

-In my view, if Options had acted in accordance with its regulatory obligations and good industry practice it shouldn't have accepted Mr C's business from Douglas Baillie Ltd or accepted his application to invest in Store First at all.
-That should have been the end of the matter - if either of those things had happened, I'm satisfied the arrangement for Mr C wouldn't have come about in the first place, and the loss he's suffered could have been avoided.
+In my view, if Options had acted in accordance with its regulatory obligations and good industry practice it shouldn't have accepted Mr L's business from Douglas Baillie Ltd or accepted his application to invest in Store First at all.
+That should have been the end of the matter - if either of those things had happened, I'm satisfied the arrangement for Mr L wouldn't have come about in the first place, and the loss he's suffered could have been avoided.

 As I've made clear, Options needed to carry out appropriate initial and ongoing due diligence on Douglas Baillie Ltd and the Store First investment and reach the right conclusions.
 I think it failed to do this.
-And just having Mr C sign forms containing declarations and indemnities wasn't an effective way of Options meeting its obligations, or of escaping liability where it failed to meet its obligations.
+And just having Mr L sign forms containing declarations and indemnities wasn't an effective way of Options meeting its obligations, or of escaping liability where it failed to meet its obligations.

-Douglas Baillie Ltd was a regulated firm who had advised Mr C on his pension transfer.
-I'm satisfied that Mr C trusted Douglas Baillie Ltd to act in his best interests.
-Mr C also then used the services of a regulated personal pension provider, Options.
+Douglas Baillie Ltd was a regulated firm who had advised Mr L on his pension transfer.
+I'm satisfied that Mr L trusted Douglas Baillie Ltd to act in his best interests.
+Mr L also then used the services of a regulated personal pension provider, Options.

-I've carefully considered what Options has said about clients being aware of the risks - that they signed documents confirming the investments were high risk, and that in some cases, such as Mr C's, the client was 'insistent' on the transfer.
+I've carefully considered what Options has said about clients being aware of the risks - that they signed documents confirming the investments were high risk.
 And that the client chose to accept a cash incentive and not disclose it to Options, thereby contributing to the loss they suffered.
-As I explain below, I don't agree that the evidence we've seen to date supports the contention that it's more likely than not that Mr C understood the Store First investment was high risk.
-But, in any eventuality, this is a secondary point because, as mentioned above, if

-Options had acted in accordance with its regulatory obligations and good industry practice, I'm satisfied the arrangement for Mr C wouldn't have come about in the first place.
+As I explain below, I don't agree that the evidence we've seen to date supports the contention that it's more likely than not that Mr L understood the Store First investment was high risk.
+But, in any eventuality, this is a secondary point because, as mentioned above, if Options had acted in accordance with its regulatory obligations and good industry practice, I'm satisfied the arrangement for Mr L wouldn't have come about in the first place.

-So, overall, I'm satisfied that in the circumstances, for all the reasons given, it's fair and reasonable to say Options should compensate Mr C for the loss he's suffered.
-I don't think it would be fair to say in the circumstances that Mr C should suffer the loss because he ultimately instructed the transactions to be executed.
+So, overall, I'm satisfied that in the circumstances, for all the reasons given, it's fair and reasonable to say Options should compensate Mr L for the loss he's suffered.
+I don't think it would be fair to say in the circumstances that Mr L should suffer the loss because he ultimately instructed the transactions to be executed.

-Had Options declined Mr C's business from Douglas Baillie Ltd, would the transactions complained about still have been effected elsewhere?
+Had Options declined Mr L's business from Douglas Baillie Ltd, would the transactions complained about still have been effected elsewhere?

-Options argues it did not cause Mr C's loss because it is very likely that he was extremely keen to proceed with the investment to release funds, and he would have found a way to invest even if Options had not been dealing with Douglas Baillie Ltd or if it had not been accepting Store First investments.
-It says that if it had refused to process Mr C's application for any reason, Mr C would've likely made the same investment via a different SIPP provider.
+Options argues it did not cause Mr L's loss because it is very likely that he was extremely keen to proceed with the investment to release funds, and he would have found a way to invest even if Options had not been dealing with Douglas Baillie Ltd or if it had not been accepting Store First investments.
+It says that if it had refused to process Mr L's application for any reason, Mr L would've likely made the same investment via a different SIPP provider.
 So, he would have suffered the same loss.

-However, Options has provided no evidence to support an argument that Mr C wanted to open a SIPP and invest his SIPP monies in Store First no matter what.
+However, Options has provided no evidence to support its argument that Mr L wanted to open a SIPP and invest his SIPP monies in Store First no matter what.

-I've thought carefully about what Mr C would likely have done if Options had told him it was rejecting his business.
+I've thought carefully about what Mr L would likely have done if Options had told him it was rejecting his business.